cisco/mindmeld/docs/source/quickstart.rst

   # Get ranked results from KB
   ranked_results = kb.get(index='stores', query,
-              context, ranking_fn=custom_ranking_function)
+              context, ranking_fn=ranking_function_score)

   print ranked_results

+The process of fine tuning the scoring function can be mastered with more experience in building search ranking apps.
+But here are some general guidelines you can follow to optimize your ranking configuration -

+#.
+Collect a set of few hundred (or thousand) diverse, representative queries
+#.
+Run the queries through the parse + QA system with the default set of configurations
+#.
+Analyze the results for Top 1 or Top K accuracy (depending on the use case)
+#.
+Modify the ranking function to improve accuracy results for bulk of the misses (without compromising the correct results)
+#.
+Repeat from Step 2

 .. _Question Answering: question_answering.html

 Detailed explanation on controlling Text Relevance is available in the User Guide chapter on `Question Answering`_.
+Also, if you would like to use a Machine Learning approach to ranking (Learning To Rank), more information on assembling the right kind of training data and building models is available in the User Guide chapter.

 Deploy trained models to production
 ---------------------------------------